-Fourteen mothers and five fathers (includes two couples) were recruited through learning disability partnership boards and local MENCAP organisations from London boroughs between October 2013 and March 2014.
+Fourteen mothers and five fathers (includes two couples) were recruited through learning disability partnership boards and local MENCAP (a leading charity for people with ID) organizations from London boroughs between October 2013 and March 2014.
 Inclusion criteria for the parent participants were that the child they supported had a diagnosis of intellectual disability, parents had to communicate using English language, be aged over 18 years and that the child was over 5 years of age and lived in the same household.
 Between them the participants parented 10 males and 9 females who had a diverse range of intellectual and associated physical disabilities with two families containing more than one child with intellectual disabilities.
-Table 2 provides a summary of the characteristics of the participants and their child(children) at the time of the interview.
+Table 2 provides a summary of the characteristics of the participants and their child (children) at the time of the interview.